-93 Publication of Collective Agreement
+96 Publication of Collective Agreement

 All Society-represented staff should have personal access to a copy of the Collective Agreement.
 The preferred method is to provide access to this Agreement via an electronic basis.
-Where there is no electronic access the document could be distributed via disc.

 Hydro One agrees to print sufficient copies for distribution to all elected Society representatives and to those employees without access to computer technology.
 The cost of printing the copies that are required (to be determined by joint agreement) will be shared on the following basis: 75% (Hydro One); 25% (Society).